open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Similarly, if the sampling probability is 1% (drop 99% of spans), the rejection threshold with 5 digits of precision would be (1-0.01) * 2^56 = 4458562600304640 = 0xfd70a00000000.

 We refer to this rejection threshold conceptually as `T`.
-We represent it using the key `th`.
-This must be propagated in both the `tracestate` header and in the TraceState attribute of each span.
+We represent it using the OpenTelemetry TraceState key `th`, where the value is propagated and also stored with each span.
 In the example above, the `th` key has `fd70a00000000` as the value.

 See [tracestate handling](./tracestate-handling.md#sampling-threshold-value-th) for details about encoding threshold values.